Western Hognose Snake Care Sheet

-Shredded aspen bedding is the most popular substrate for adult Western hognoses.
+Shredded aspen bedding such as the Zoo Med Aspen Reptile Bedding, is the most popular reptile bedding for adult Western hognoses.
 It is easy to clean, allows the snakes to burrow, and, unlike cedar and pine, it is not hazardous to a snake’s respiratory system.
 Also popular, and generally safe, are recycled newspaper products that make cleaning up after the snakes easy.
 They also absorb odors fairly well and allow the snakes to burrow, which is important to hognoses, especially younger snakes.

 Although wild Western hognoses inhabit regions of sandy, loose soils, it is not recommended that sand be used in their enclosures due to the threat of impaction.
 Some keepers prefer to feed their snakes in a separate enclosure or receptacle to prevent their possibly ingesting substrate.